chromaxyz/reflex/docs/IMPLEMENTERS.md

 The proxy unpacks this message and executes the appropriate log instruction: `log0`, `log1`, `log2`, `log3` or `log4`, depending on the number of topics.

+## Reentracy guard

+All `single-proxy` modules and `multi-proxy` modules `CALL` (not `DELEGATECALL`) the `Dispatcher` meaning that all operations happen inside of the `Dispatcher` storage context.
+This allows us to have a single global re-entrancy lock that can cover every storage modifiying method in the protocol.

+There are exceptions however to this rule and these must be handled with great care namely:

+- `internal` modules are called internally using `DELEGATECALL`.
+- One must only make `CALL`s to trusted modules and trusted sources.
+- One must assume that any `CALL` made from inside of any module may re-enter.

+To verify that all external state-modifying methods have a `nonReentrant` or `reentrancyAllowed` modifier applied one SHOULD RUN the respective [scripts/reentrancy-check.sh](../scripts/reentrancy-check.sh) and [scripts/reentrancy-generate.sh](../scripts/reentrancy-generate.sh) scripts.

+## Storage

+As mentioned before, execution takes place within the `Dispatcher` contract's storage context, not the proxy's.
+Implementers must remain vigilant to not cause storage clashes by defining storage slots directly inside of `Modules`.

+To verify that the storage layout is compatible one SHOULD RUN the respective [scripts/storage-check.sh](../scripts/storage-check.sh) and [scripts/storage-generate.sh](../scripts/storage-generate.sh) scripts after applying any updates.

 ## Implementing

 In order to use the Reflex framework there are multiple abstract contracts one has to inherit as follows: